-(a) Reflects the target number of performance units granted to the named executive officers on December 3, 2009.
-Vesting of these awards is contingent upon continuous active employment at the end of the performance period, which ends June 30, 2013, and the Partnership's performance over the applicable performance period measured against a peer group of companies.
+(c) Reflects the target number of performance units granted to the named executive officers on January 15, 2013 multiplied by a performance percentage of 114.3%, which in accordance with SEC rules is the next higher performance measure that exceeds 2013 performance.
+Vesting of these awards is contingent upon continuous employment at the end of the performance period, which ends June 30, 2016, and the Partnership's performance over the applicable performance period measured against a peer group of companies.